apache/libcloud/docs/compute/drivers/bsnl.rst

 IaaS has its own non-standard `API`_ , `libcloud` provides a Python wrapper on top of this `API`_ with common methods with other IaaS solutions and Public cloud providers.
-Therefore, you can use use the Indosat libcloud driver to communicate with both the public and private clouds.
+Therefore, you can use use the BSNL libcloud driver to communicate with both the public and private clouds.

 Instantiating a driver